BMCV/galaxy-image-analysis/README.md

 Acknowledgment
 ========================
-This work was supported by the BMBF-funded Heidelberg Center for Human Bioinformatics (HD-HuB) within the German Network for Bioinformatics Infrastructure (de.NBI) #031A537C.
+This work has been supported by the BMBF-funded Heidelberg Center for Human Bioinformatics (HD-HuB) within the German Network for Bioinformatics Infrastructure (de.NBI) #031A537C.

 Works best with
 =====================